andreaterz/node-red-contrib-kissdb/README.md

 ## 🔗 Using KISSDB with `readFile` and `writeFile` Nodes

 The **KISSDB** node is designed to work seamlessly with Node-RED’s built-in `readFile` and `writeFile` nodes to manage a lightweight JSON-based database.
 This setup allows you to persist data across flows and perform CRUD operations directly on a file.
-You just need to pay attention that the `writeFile` node needs to owerwrite comepletely the file in the filesystem: full rewrite is needed and not append.
+You just need to pay attention that the `writeFile` node needs to owerwrite completely the file in the filesystem: full rewrite is needed and not append.
 This clearly puts a limit to the dimension of the dababase: it has to reside in memory and ideally, everytime a change is made, the full database is written to disk, tush reducing the performance.

 ---